[this article may contain affiliate links*]

-You can surely do many things without experience, but if you wish to create a successful business or becoming an artist, you do need to have a plan.
+You can surely do many things without experience, but if you wish to create a successful business or becoming an artist, you do need to at least have a plan.

 1. Have a genuine interest towards photography